mgrosvenor/evec/README.md

 ## Quick Start

-Getting started with easy Vector is ... easy.
+Getting started with Easy Vector is ... easy.
-The follwoing demo allocates a new vector and pushes the value of "1" into it.
+The following demo allocates a new vector and pushes the value of "1" into it.

 ~~~C
 int* a = NULL;